Natural Baby Life logo (480 x 130)

 If you are interested in foam playmats, particular EVA foam mats, then I have a resource all about those right here along with recommendations on the safest mat for your baby.
 Don’t forget that not all foam is created equally and some kinds might not be the best for your baby!

-However, foam mats require special consideration when it comes time to clean them.
-Avoiding harsh chemicals is a high priority for every material of playmat.
-They also tend to soak up most cleaning materials and hold onto them for a long period of time.
 Remember, your child’s skin will come into direct contact with whatever you choose to use on their playmats.
 There are tons of all-natural recipes that do a wonderful job as cleaning agents.

+Alternatively, you can use reusable microfiber cloths on a Bona mop.
 For those that prefer to buy a ready-made solution, I always recommend the Puracy brand because of their amazing ingredients list and solid performance.
 You can pick up a bottle of their concentrated surface cleaner here which will last a LONG TIME!

 When my babies first started crawling, we covered our living room floor with large interlocking foam puzzle mats.
 These are usually made from foam, but they are a nightmare to keep clean, or at least they were in my case.